JS MergeXML [![npm version](https://badge.fury.io/js/mergexml.svg)](https://badge.fury.io/js/mergexml)

 MergeXML could be useful in cases where it is necessary to gather XML data from multiple sources.

-For example, to join the configuration files of different subsystems depending on the system operation.
+For example, to combine configuration files of different subsystems depending on the application logic.

 **opts** - the options object: